Azure/mpf/README.md

 ## Building Locally

-You can also build locally by cloning this repo and running `make build`.
+You can also build locally by cloning this repo and running `task build`.

 ## Testing Locally

 ### Unit Tests

-To run the unit tests, run `make test`.
+To run the unit tests, run `task testunit`.

 ### End to End ARM Tests

-To run the end-to-end tests for ARM, you need to have the following environment variables set, and then execute `make test-e2e-arm`:
+To run the end-to-end tests for ARM, you need to have the following environment variables set, and then execute `task teste2e:arm`:

 ```shell
 export MPF_SUBSCRIPTIONID=YOUR_SUBSCRIPTION_ID